Huntley High School serves all students in grades 9-12 residing in District 158 boundaries.

-The Alpha Courses Blended Learning program at Huntley High School began in 2011 with about 100 students, and since then has grown to involve more than 1,600 students, nearly half of the school’s student body.
+The Alpha Courses Blended Learning program at Huntley High School began in 2011 with about 100 students, and since then has grown to involve more than two thirds of the school’s student body.
 Blended Learning leverages technology to transform the traditional classroom experience into a continuum of learning that combines online learning and face-to-face interaction.

 This novel approach allows for increased differentiated instruction and ownership of learning.
 In other words, it gives students more control over the time and place for learning, more closely mirroring the type of schedules they’ll encounter in college and the workplace.
 In addition, students who can demonstrate mastery of course content aren’t forced to sit through unneeded face-to-face class period, and are free to use that time for other, more pressing needs.
 Conversely, students who require more one-on-one time with teachers can get it by meeting with teachers during times when the whole class is not meeting.